 Others approach students in visa lines at an embassy, at international student meetings or in tuition payment lines.
 According to reports from universities and schools, the scammers claim to be agents endorsed by schools specifically to assist international students with their tuition payments.

-It was recently reported that at two schools in the United States, individuals posing as payment company representatives offered Chinese students a 5 per cent discount on their tuition.
+In 2016, at two schools in the United States, individuals posing as payment company representatives offered Chinese students a 5 per cent discount on their tuition.
 The scammers got the students to provide their school login credentials, made the tuition payments to the school on behalf of the students using a stolen credit card number and then provided the students with payment confirmation from the school.
 The students then paid the discounted tuition amount directly to the representative by cheque or wire transfer.
 By the time the fraudulent tuition payments were rejected and reversed, the scammers were long gone.
 Student losses were estimated at more than $1 million.